How do I offer historic materials?

 How can I see my materials if they are not on display?

-Documents, photographs and published materials are available for research and reference in the Reading Room of the Detre Library & Archives on the Sixth Floor of the History Center during regular hours (Thursday – Saturday, 10 a.m to 5 p.m.).
+Documents, photographs and published materials are available for research and reference in the Reading Room of the Detre Library & Archives on the Sixth Floor of the History Center during regular hours (Wednesday – Saturday, 10 a.m to 5 p.m.; other times possible by appointment).
 Requests to see artwork and objects should be made to the collections manager at 412-454-6434.
 Please give them at least two weeks advance notice.

 Is my donation tax deductible?

 Yes.
 The donor is responsible for determining and documenting the value of a donation.
 Staff at the History Center cannot appraise materials.
 They can give you a list of certified appraisers.

 Can I lend, rather than donate, my historic materials?
 Or, can my heirs get things back if they are not displayed?

 Materials are not accepted on long term loan, nor can agreements be made to return materials to heirs.
 Occasionally, short term loans for specific exhibits are accepted.
 The Deed of Gift, signed by every donor, gives the History Center clear ownership of the materials.
 The History Center accepts responsibility for preserving each donation for generations to come.

 Yes.
 Please contact our collections manager at 412-454-6434 and let them know of the planned bequest.
 We appreciate having the opportunity to learn the story behind the materials.
 We can also explain in further detail the appropriate phrasing for your documents.
 Leave as much information as possible with the items you wish to bequest, what the items are, what is their significance to local history, who used them, when and where.
 Make sure it is clear in your will that you have bequeathed the material to the History Center.